Cytlan/pgr103/README.md

 PGR103 - Object-oriented Programming
 ====================================

-These are the daily challenge solutions for the PGR103 course.
+These are my daily challenge solutions for the PGR103 course.

 #### [DailyChallenge 1 - Calculator](DailyChallenge01.java)
 How to read text and integer input.